-For this exclusive Œditorial, we spoke to electronic music artist BIIA about her upcoming EP Human Skin, shapeshifting persona and Portuguese culture
+In this exclusive Œditorial, we speak to electronic music artist BIIA about her shapeshifting persona, Portuguese culture and new EP Human Skin

-Legend has it that if a man stumbles upon one of these ethereally beautiful beings, he will be tasked to break the enchantment.
-In reward for completing riddles and challenges, the Moura will grant him treasures or even her hand in marriage.
-If he fails, she will evaporate into a veil of air, leaving him wondering if she was only a figment of his imagination.
+Legend has it that a man who stumbles upon one of these ethereally beautiful beings will be tasked with breaking the enchantment.
+In reward for completing riddles and challenges, the Moura may grant him treasures or even her hand in marriage.
+If he fails, she will evaporate into a veil of air, leaving him wondering whether she was only a figment of his imagination.

-Raised in Marco de Canaveses, Portuguese electronic music artist BIIA (Beatriz Soares) credits her homeland’s rich storytelling culture for her nostalgic spirit.
+Raised in Marco de Canaveses, Portuguese electronic music artist BIIA (real name Beatriz Soares) credits her homeland’s rich storytelling culture for her nostalgic spirit.
 One treasure she is still fiercely guarding is her new EP, Human Skin, which she plans to launch soon.
-Human Skin is an ode to her shapeshifting nature, traversing her coexisting personas and the spectrums of trance and techno.
+An ode to her shapeshifting nature, Human Skin traverses the spectrums of trance and techno, as well as her self-described ‘multiple coexisting personas’.
 Released on 2 May, the first of the four tracks, ‘Angelo’, reflects BIIA’s more dreamy and melancholic essence.

 Given the synergy between these two divinely feminine figures, for this Œditorial, we have envisioned BIIA as an Enchanted Moura.